gaissa/Zeddy/README.md

 * `!<name>`           -  get news about the player/coach (requires RSS feeds) DEPRECATED
 * `!ln`               -  list players/coaches NOT IMPLEMENTED
 * `!s`                -  show the next game info and URL to the fresh match topic on FutisForum2 of the chosen team (keyword)
-* `!jala`             -  show the latest discussion on FUTISFORUM 2 about the chosen team (id and keyword)
+* `!jala`             -  show the latest discussion on FutisForum2 about the chosen team (id and keyword)
 * `!zeddy`            - loads and draws a random ascii image from the library to the screen
 * `!i <url> <x> <y>`  - fetches and draws a ascii image to the screen. the x and y dimension parameters can be set
 * `!jumalin`          - get the latest tweets and some replies of the chosen user